wwszola/volume1/index.md

 ```
 > Bumba: I can't really understand what does it mean :/
   > Hey, don't worry.
-It doesn't mean much, I think so.
+It doesn't mean much, I believe so.
 I look at it as a bit surrealistic.
   > I guess the net can come up with all kinds of weird paragraphs.
 ```